COS-IN/iluvatar-faas/src/Ilúvatar/iluvatar_fine_scheduler/shared_mem_ipc.md

   Control plane puts the packets on respective channels.
   Scheduler reads the packets from the channels and updates the map.

-  characteristics are to produced from
+  characteristics are produced from
-    in iluvatar_worker_library
+    iluvatar_worker_library
       queueing_dispatcher.rs:242
         every time a new invocation is enqueued

-  pids are to be produced from
+  pids are produced from
-    in iluvatar_worker_library
+    iluvatar_worker_library
       containerd.rs:164
         every time a new container is created for containerd only

 ## Questions